Effective Writing, Create Powerful Messages Because of It

 Effective Writing, Create Powerful Messages Because of It.

 For starters, there is a fact that successful authors must acknowledge.
 It’s the understanding that in order to create powerful messages, one must write with intent.
 Strategized freelancing doesn’t happen by chance.
 Thus, effective writing makes the difference between a purposeful piece that leaves the reader happy; or an indirect waste of the reader’s time.
-Here, we come to share a few key points you should consider before creating your written work.
+Here, I come to share a few key points you should consider before creating your written work.

 Write appropriately and descriptively for your audience.